Body image counselling challenges your poor self-image and helps develop a positive view of yourself as a whole person.

 During your sessions we will work together to help you to notice how you speak to yourself and how damaging this can be.
 With support and practice, you will begin to choose a different way to speak to yourself and build on this to create a happier, more comfortable self-image.

 Often those with poor body image issues are also people who suffer low self-esteem or low self-confidence and therapy can help you to increase your overall positive view of yourself.

 Body image issues counselling, how to find the right person to work with

 Research shows again and again that the effectiveness of the therapy or counselling is affected by the relationship you have with your therapist or counsellor.
 It is therefore important that you find someone who you feel comfortable with and who you can build a trusting relationship with.

 Therapy for body image issues in London

-To find a counsellor for help with your body image issues take a look at the profiles of our Central London Therapists at City Therapy Rooms, each profile is written by the therapist and gives you more information about how they work and their availability.
+To find a counsellor for help with your body image issues take a look at the profiles of the therapists at City Therapy Rooms, each profile is written by the therapist and gives you more information about how they work and their availability.

 Please feel free to chat on the telephone to a few therapists or to meet several before deciding who you would like to work with.
 The initial session is an opportunity for both you and the therapist to decide if you would like to work together.

 © Brian Cotsen